digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 The events API is used to perform operations on events associated with a particular ledger.

-### Create an Event
+### Add an Event

-Creates an event to associate with a ledger given an event and a set of options.
+Adds an event to associate with a ledger given an event and a set of options.

 * event - the event to associate with a ledger.